-I study Old English poetry and poetics, with a special emphasis on modern and contemporary transmission, reception and translation.
-My writing and research focuses on transhistorical problems of poetry, poetics, translation, reading, affect, and medievalism.
-I am a research assistant on the digital humanities resource project Digital Mappa.
+I study Old English poetry and poetics, with a special emphasis on modern and contemporary transmission, reception, translation, and medievalism.
+My writing and research focus on transhistorical problems of poetry, poetics, translation, reading, interpretation, and affect.
+I am a research assistant on the digital humanities platform project Digital Mappa.
 This position allows me to explore how digital tools, techniques and thinking can respond to contemporary problems of research, reading, interpretation, criticism, and publishing in literary studies and the humanities.

 Contact: mgray5 [at] wisc [dot] edu | @maxgray20